Skip to content

 • by

 I’ll be introducing several gluten-free flour mixes you can make at home, but this one is a favorite.
-A good rule of thumb is to combine one-thirds store-bought flour (I used this one) to two kinds of gluten-free grain or nut meals.
+A good rule of thumb is to combine one-third of store-bought flour (I used this one) to two kinds of gluten-free grain or nut meals.
 In this mix, I use amaranth and browntop millet.
 Amaranth has a nutty taste, while browntop millet grains veer on the bitter side.
 This is great for making savoury dishes, but also works well in recipes for roti, doughnuts, muffins and cake (recipes coming soon) despite its bitterness.

 Homemade gluten-free flour mix